 3. 1914 Baltimore News Babe Ruth #9

-This pre-rookie card of legendary slugger Babe Ruth is considered to be one of the rarest baseball cards in history.
-The card was issued two years before he first appeared on a card as a major league player in the 1916 M-101-4/5 set.
+This pre-rookie card of legendary slugger Babe Ruth is considered one of the rarest baseball cards in history.
+It was issued two years before he first appeared on a card as a major league player in the 1916 M-101-4/5 set.

-Babe Ruth was the ultimate legend--consider the fact that Babe was not only the best batter but the same pitcher at the same time!
+Babe Ruth was the ultimate legend.
+Babe was not only the best batter but also the best pitcher at the same time!

-There are only ten known versions of this card (one held by the Babe Ruth museum), with the last sale a PSA 2 graded version selling for $575,000 back in 2012.
+Only ten known versions of this card (one held by the Babe Ruth Museum) exist.
+Sales have been quite rareโthe last sale for a while was a PSA 2-graded version that sold for $575,000 in 2012.

 4. 1916 Sporting News Babe Ruth RC #151